rullionsolutions/diamond/README.md

   2. Borrowing from Graphviz, the " -- " symbol represents a symmetric connection between two concepts, or, in more mathematical language, an undirected edge between two nodes.
   3. The " -> " symbol represents an unsymmetric connection, a directed edge.
-  4. The " (- " symbol represents "belongs to", looking a little like the "element of" symbol in set notation.
+  4. The " (- " symbol represents "belongs to", looking a little like the "element of" symbol in set notation (&#8712;).
      Hence "A (- B" would be drawn as a box labelled "B" containing another box labelled "A".
   5. The above two symbols can be reversed.

 2. Exodus